 The TE ‘Ashtray’ Bridge

 Gibson guitars utilise a fixed bridge known as the ‘Tuneomatic’ bridge which comes equipped with a stud mounted stop tailpiece.
-These require a little more work to install compred to the TE bridge, but again it’s not rocket science.
+These require a little more work to install compared to the TE bridge, but I would still consider this style of bridge something anyone could install without too much difficulty.

 The ST 6 saddle bridge